-The Firm provides substantially all investment management services as the sponsor and manager of the THELG LLC dba SpirePoint Private Client Wrap Program (the "Wrap Program"), a wrap fee program where transactional, custodial, Independent Manager, and other similar fees are absorbed by the Firm.
-Accounts managed through the Wrap Program are done so in substantially the same manner as those that may be managed under a non-wrap arrangement.
+The Firm provides substantially all investment management services as the sponsor and manager of the SpirePoint Private, LLC, Client Wrap Program (the "Wrap Program"), a wrap fee program where transactional, custodial, reporting, and other similar fees are absorbed by the Firm.
+Accounts managed through the Wrap Program are done so in substantially the same manner as those that may be managed under a non-Wrap arrangement.
 Additional information about the Wrap Program is available in the Firm's Wrap Brochure, which appears as Part 2A Appendix 1 of the Firm's Form ADV.